COMMITMENT TO QUALITY

 Risk Based: assessing the risk environment to optimize allocation of resources toward quality initiatives

 Committed to continually improve Quality, the Packers Plus MX Manufacturing Center in Edmonton and Saudi Arabia have met all the Quality Management System requirements of API Q1 and ISO 9001.

 Read more about our Manufacturing Quality & Reliability Program

-As a commitment to quality and meeting stringent standards, Packers Plus achieved ISO 9001 certification for our manufacturing operations and our engineering research and design process at our manufacturing centres in both Edmonton, Alberta and Houston, Texas.
+As a commitment to quality and meeting stringent standards, Packers Plus achieved ISO 9001 certification for our manufacturing operations and our engineering research and design process at our manufacturing centres in both Edmonton, Alberta.
 We are also API Q1 certified at our Edmonton facility.
 Our latest certification gives us the right to use the Official API Monogram on our products under the conditions of in the official publications of the American Petroleum Institute entitled API Spec Q1 Licenses 11D1 and 19AC.

 The award-winning Edmonton facility is more than 250,000 square feet, over 80% dedicated for the shop floor, and comprises manufacturing engineering personnel, component storage, automated and manual assembly, automated torque and testing, pressure testing, quality assurance, quality control, raw material procurement and an automated inventory rack system.
 The automated inventory system learns which items the assembly robots use most frequently and repositions inventory for quicker access.
 Automation ensures Packers Plus tools are built consistently and a high quality product is delivered to our customers every time.